Is Mazda Publicly Traded? A Canadian Investor’s Guide

 • Low Valuation: A P/E ratio of under 5 could suggest upside potential.

 • Global Reach: Mazda operates in over 130 countries with a loyal customer base.
+The company also benefits from demand for crossovers and SUVs, which continue to represent a major portion of vehicle sales worldwide.

 • Strategic Partnership: The alliance with Toyota enhances Mazda’s innovation pipeline.